-Route development is the process by which airports demonstrate to their partnering airlines that sufficient demand exists to operate a new route profitably.
-While airports derive significant profit from non-aeronautical revenue (40% in 2019), which remains an area with massive potential, airport route development is still vital to driving an airport’s growth.
+Route development is a crucial process for airports as it involves proving to partnering airlines that there is sufficient demand to operate a new route profitably.
+Although airports generate a significant amount of profit from non-aeronautical revenue (as much as 40% in 2019, according to ACI), which still holds massive potential, the development of airport routes remains essential for driving overall airport growth.

-Thanks to advanced tech solutions like the Rezcomm Marketplace, airports have the opportunity to engage more deeply with passengers, integrating CRM technology and advanced Business Intelligence into their operational and marketing strategies, and increasing customer value.
+Thanks to advanced tech solutions like Rezcomm Marketplace, airports have the opportunity to engage more deeply with passengers.
+By integrating CRM technology and advanced Business Intelligence into their operational and marketing strategies, and increasing customer value.
 It supports airports in getting to know their customers and offers real value to their airline partners.

 Once airports have their customers’ marketing permission, they can use communications to highlight exciting new airline partnerships and airline routes with special offers for people who wish to book.

 It’s an excellent opportunity to engage customers with rich content, using strong images, video, virtual reality (VR), augmented reality (AR) and other valuable information to give a real flavour of the destination and the experience customers can enjoy.

 From there, airports can use email tracking and data analytics to see how customers engage with their travel marketing content.
 Along with browsing and buyer behaviour, this gives some idea of the destinations customers are most interested in and, therefore, can inform route development decisions.

 But decisions needn’t be based on marketing analytics alone.
 With an automated email-sending service and data acquisition form builder at their fingertips, Rezcomm’s partnering airports have the tools they need to ask customers for their direct feedback.

 Top Tip: Throw in an incentive (it could be as simple as free coffee), and you can almost guarantee a proportion of an airport’s customer base will complete the questionnaire and supply the valuable feedback required.